brianbrown17/CKA-study-guide/README.md

 Interactive Study Guide for the Linux Academy CKA exam.

 ## Table of Contents
-- Setting up a Kubeadm Cluster in GCP
+- Setting Up a Kubeadm Cluster in GCP
     - Cloud setup
     - Create the control planne
     - Create a worker and join the cluster